 Get medical help

 In some countries, sex outside marriage is illegal.
-Police may prosecute you with criminal charges rather than treat you as a victim if you seek medical help after a sexual assault in these countries.
+Police may prosecute you with criminal charges rather than treat you as a victim/survivor if you seek medical help after a sexual assault.

 You may need urgent medical assistance.
 Find a hospital.